jefflward/First-Fruits/README.md

 First-Fruits
 =============

-First Fruits is a program designed to manage giving records for offerings and donations.
+First Fruits is a program designed to manage giving records for Church offerings and donations.
-Now free software!

 The Software